kubrakilicaslan/kubrakilicaslan/README.md

 I'm a Computer Engineer focused on building scalable digital products at the intersection of system design, AI, and user experience.

- - Currently diving into System Design and Deep Learning
+ - Building scalable digital products and system architectures
- - Developing projects with Python and React
+ - Developing AI and computer vision projects with Python
- - Designing user interfaces on Figma before starting to code
+ - Designing user experiences and product flows with Figma before development
- - Committed to continuous learning and self-improvement
+ - Exploring system design, backend architecture, and end-to-end product development

 ---

-I'm passionate about solving real-world problems with elegant code and intuitive design.
+I enjoy solving real-world problems by combining engineering, product thinking, and intuitive design.
-Currently, I'm focusing on building **end-to-end projects** from UI to deployment — and learning in public.
+Currently focusing on building end-to-end systems — from idea and UX to implementation and deployment.

 ---